blitzstudios/snowflake/readme.md

   epoch: 1142974214000  # don't change after you decide what your epoch is
 ```

-Alternatively, you specify a specific machine_id
+Alternatively, you can specify a specific machine_id

 ```elixir
 config :snowflake,